 King Robert’s gallant 6th Lord High Steward, Walter had fought valiantly at Bannockburn and it was decided that Marjorie would marry him.
 They were married in 1315 and Marjorie took up residence at the Steward home in Renfrew.
 Marjorie’s dowry included the Barony of Bathgate in West Lothian and this was destined to be the family residence of the couple.
 But it wasn’t meant to be.

-Marjorie was heavily pregnant in early 1316 when she decided to go out riding.
+Marjorie was heavily pregnant on March 2, 1316 when she decided to go out riding.
 She was thrown from her horse between Paisley and Renfrew at a place called Knock Hill.
-Her child, Robert, was delivered by Caesarean section and she died within a few hours at the age of nineteen on March 2.
+Her child, Robert, was delivered by Caesarean section and Marjory died sometime after this although the exact date is unknown.
 The child, grandson of King Robert I the Bruce, would become the first king of the Stewart dynasty as Robert II, the name coming from a variation on the title of Marjorie’s husband as High Steward.

 Marjorie’s body was taken to be buried at Paisley Abbey and her tomb stood for several centuries until it was disturbed during some renovation.
 The remnants of the tomb lay in the abbey gardens until 1830 when a minister of the church saw them and decided to have the tomb restored.
 He gathered together pieces of similar tombs and rebuilt the sarcophagus that can be seen today in the abbey.
 There is also a large cairn on the right side of Renfrew Road on the way into Paisley that marks the spot where Marjorie was thrown from her horse.